- Use Cases

 In RSSI-based applications, multiple existing Wi-Fi access points or Wi-Fi enabled sensors deployed in a fixed position will detect transmitting Wi-Fi devices and the received signal strength of the signal from the device.
 This location data collected by APs or sensors is sent to the central indoor positioning (IPS) or real-time location system (RTLS).
 The location engine analyzes the data and uses multilateration algorithms to estimate the location of transmitting devices.
 Alternatively, the signal strength of nearby APs relative to a wireless device can be used to determine the device’s location.

 Using an RSSI-based method with multilateration is the most easily activated and low-cost option for Wi-Fi positioning.
-However, it doesn't deliver very accurate results because it is subject to signal attenuation, absorption, reflection and interference.
+However, it doesn't deliver a high degree of positional accuracy because it is subject to signal attenuation, absorption, reflection and interference.

 Fingerprinting is also a RSSI-based method.
 Wi-Fi positioning via fingerprinting involves using a database which records the location and signal strengths of surrounding APs , as well the coordinates of a Wi-Fi device, such as a smartphone or tracking tag in an inactive phase.
 To create the fingerprinting database, a time-consuming calibration process is necessary which may need to be repeatedly performed.
 While actively tracking a device, the RSSI values are compared to these fingerprints in the database to estimate the prior trained device’s location.